Current Graduate Students in Geography

 Heather Bloom

-Heather Bloom is a first-year Ph.D. student in Geography at the University of Nebraska-Lincoln.
+Heather Bloom is a Ph.D. candidate in Geography at the University of Nebraska-Lincoln.
 Bloom graduated from UNL with a Bachelor of Science degree in Textiles, Clothing and Design and News-Editorial Journalism.
 In completing a Master of Arts in Journalism from UNL, the thesis, “The Ignored Disease: The AIDS Epidemic 1981-1987” (2003) focused on the response of the Reagan Administration, The New York Times and the Omaha World-Herald to the AIDS crisis.
 For a Master of Science in Urban Studies from the University of Nebraska at Omaha, the thesis "Alternative Methods for Identifying Groups of Neighborhoods to Support the Development of Alliances in Omaha, Nebraska" (2005) focused on statistical methods and physical geography to group neighborhood associations into neighborhood alliances to create stronger political organizations.

 Bloom previously worked at the Center for Public Affairs Research at the University of Nebraska at Omaha and most recently on the 2020 Census, analyzing data and increasing participation in low-response census tracts in Omaha and rural Nebraska.
 Bloom's focus is on urban geography, land-use planning, and geographic disparities in race, ethnicity, gender, and social class.
+Her dissertation, “Retail location and land use: How Omaha’s Clothing Stores have been Affected by Growth, Changing Demographics and Parking, 1946-1975,” explores analyzing and mapping location changes in Omaha post-World War II.

 Iksoon Choi